“Joseph!” greeted Mary’s Father. “It is good to see you.”

 Oh Mary, what have you brought upon me? were the thoughts of both father and betrothed.

 The sun rose upon Joseph’s grief as if nothing had happened.
 He spent the morning in prayer refusing breakfast.
 At mid-morning he thanked Mary’s mother for her hospitality and told her that he would speak to both her and her husband at the evening meal.
-The rest of the day was spent in fasting and prayer in the seclusion of a grouping of trees he discovered by the river’s edge.
+The rest of the day was spent in fasting and prayer in the seclusion of a grouping of trees he discovered on his walk.

 So many emotions washed over Joseph, he didn’t know what to do with them.
 One moment he was angry the next he just wanted to see his bride.
 Ahh, his bride, what would he do?
 The day was hastening away.
-He sat under a tree and threw rocks into the river listening to the splash, and thinking.
+He sat under a tree and threw rocks at nothing.
+He could hear the rocks pounce when they hit ground.
+He sat there in silence thinking.
 And hurting.

 “It’s a g-g-good place to th-think,” a voice from behind Joseph said.

-Joseph turned to see the servant who had cared for the rescued foal.
+Joseph turned to see Gad who had cared for the rescued foal.
 “Gad, isn’t it?”
 Joseph asked.

 “Yes,” replied Gad.